 Are you frustrated to hear your child mutter, “Why bother?
 I won’t make the team” or “It doesn’t matter.
 I can’t get an A?”
 Children today face enormous academic and social pressure, but an attitude of passive resignation isn’t healthy.

-Dr. Martin Seligman, director of the Penn Resiliency Project at the University of Pennsylvania and author of Learned Optimism: How to Change Your Mind and Your Life describes three benefits of optimism you’ll want for your child: Better health, greater academic and extracurricular performance, and the motivation to keep trying when times are tough.
+Dr. Martin Seligman, author of Learned Optimism: How to Change Your Mind and Your Life describes three benefits of optimism you’ll want for your child: Better health, greater academic and extracurricular performance, and the motivation to keep trying when times are tough.

 1. Practice thought watching